drewbourne/mockolate/recording_and_replaying.md

 ## How to make Mockolates do something (alternate syntax)

 In [stubbing and mocking](stubbing_and_mocking.html) the default _expectation-based_ syntax was demonstrated, however Mockolate also supports a _record-replay_ syntax for refactoring-friendly Mock Objects.
 To start using this syntax pass a Mockolate-created instance to `record(instance)`, call any methods, getters and setters that are expected and then call `replay(instance)` before passing the instance to whatever is going to use the it.
-Some expectations will use `expect(...)` set additional behaviour.
+Some expectations will use `expect(...)` to set additional behaviour.

 Using a nice Flavour,